 Dr. Samad is also the President of Samad and Associates, a strategic planning/ urban affairs firm specializing in the assessment and management of public policy, economic development, urban, social and race issues.
-His firm’s twenty year efforts has generated over $300 million in economic development opportunities in urban and rural communities nationwide.
+His firm’s twenty-five year efforts has generated over $300 million in economic development opportunities in urban and rural communities nationwide.

 His other civic memberships include being a member of Phi Beta Sigma and Sigma Pi Phi fraternities as well as a Past Master of Free and Accepted Masons, Prince Hall Affiliation.
 His professional involvements include the American Political Science Association and the National Association of Black Journalists.
 He has received over 200 awards and citations for his community advocacy work, including elevation to the 33rd and last degree in 1994, the prestigious 2007 “Drum Major Award” from the Southern Christian Leadership Conference of Greater Los Angeles and 2008 “Member of the Year” from the 100 Black Men of Los Angeles.